-The authors have preached through the biblical book on which their commentary is based, so the homiletical insights come from first-hand pulpit experience.
+All authors are either professors or pastors.
+REC authors have preached through the biblical book on which their commentary is based, so the homiletical insights come from first-hand pulpit experience.

 Reformed Expository Commentary (REC): Reviews

 Bible scholar Albert Mohler called the REC series: “A rare combination of biblical insight, theological substance, and pastoral application.”